unkcpz/unkcpz.github.io/content/post/2025-01-25-how-to-debug-async-in-aiida.md

 AiiDA’s `verdi daemon` or its internal runners can communicate with each other (and with the client) via remote procedure calls (RPC).
 Debugging these interactions can be complicated when you have multiple processes or threads exchanging async messages.

-It means when using AiiDA in production, we are facing two levels of concurrency.
+It means when using AiiDA in production, I are facing two levels of concurrency.
 The AiiDA workers are run in independent interpreters which not sharing the memory.
 Each worker manages its own event loop that interleave and jump between for running processes.